-Pluto blesses us with supernatural gifts like x-ray soul-vision and a superpower to spot the source of deep, transgenerational trauma, For those who are willing to do the shadow work, Pluto has a way of sequestering us away somewhere, where he can go to work, methodically stripping off layers of our ego desire and coming to mature and responsible terms with it.
+Pluto blesses us with supernatural gifts like x-ray soul-vision and a superpower to spot the source of deep, transgenerational trauma, For those who are willing to do the shadow work, Pluto has a way of sequestering us away somewhere where he can go to work, methodically stripping off layers of our ego desire and coming to mature and responsible terms with it.

-Buried in our own often cruel, heartless, vicious struggle to acquire and possess a controlling, grasping love is the hope that we transform by discovering the true essence of love itself.
-By its very nature, love, beauty, abundance cannot be possessed, for it is everywhere.
+Buried in our own often cruel, heartless, vicious struggle to acquire and possess a controlling, grasping love is the hope we transform by discovering the true essence of love itself.
+By its very nature, love, beauty, and abundance cannot be possessed, for it is everywhere.